 Don't use the back of the cabinet as a storage locker.
-Remember, there's a speaker and glass tubes in there.
-Both cost money to replace (money that's better spent on strings, picks, etc., right?).
-Stash your footswitch and any other heavy and/or hard-edged stuff in a bag or a case for travel.
+Remember, there are glass tubes in there.
+They cost money to replace (money that's better spent on strings, picks, etc., right?).
+Stash your other gear in a bag or a case for travel.